 Many juniors and seniors are (were) planning on sitting for either Advanced Placement or International Baccalaureate exams at the end of this semester.
 The CollegeBoard recently announced revised testing guidelines for the AP tests.
 They will be administered online and be reduced to 45-minute exams over a limited amount of information.
 The IB Organization also recently announced their response to COVID-19: all test scheduled between April 30 and May 22, 2020 will be canceled.
 For links to these announcements, see our Resource Page.
 Colleges have not had time to process these changes for us to know how they will (or will not) continue to grant college credit for certain results on these exams.

 Of course, school-related extracurriculars and summer activities will be completely unique in 2020.
 Most students involved in a spring sport, performing art, debate, Model UN, FIRST Robotic Competitions, etc. have been forced to look elsewhere for extracurriculars.
-While there is universal understanding of how this will greatly impact future applications, we believe that schools will look to see how the student pivoted when faced with this adversity.
+While there is a universal understanding of how this will greatly impact future applications, we believe that schools will look to see how the student pivoted when faced with this adversity.
 Our advice to our clients is to find virtual outlets for their particular passion.
 From Zoom-related gatherings to online blogs, there are ways to continue down your path.
 If it is sports-related, the student might need to look a different direction that highlights a non-athletic dimension.
 There is no doubt that everyone needs to be creative and think outside the box.
 As we tell our students, consider this an incredible opportunity to show (not tell) your grit and determination…traits colleges love.

 Our advice is to, first and foremost, do everything you can to keep yourself and those around you as healthy as possible.
 Be responsible in your actions.
 If we all do our part, this will pass.
 Second, remember you can only control what you control, which means if your “plan” has been derailed, make another one.
 Colleges will reward those students who, in the face of this adversity, continue to demonstrate intellectual curiosity, leadership, community involvement, and creativity.
 Don’t stand still.
 Remember Sir Isaac Newton in 1665, during a year in quarantine, developed theories in calculus, optics, and gravity.
 As we like to say around here: